20 Jul Why Your Lawn Isn’t Growing (And What To Do About It)

 Another common reason your lawn may not be growing is that it isn’t receiving adequate amounts of water.
 During the summer months, the majority of America can go through dry spells where your lawn may not get water for days.
 It’s important to know exactly how much water your lawn needs to stay healthy and grow lush.

 According to Scotts.com, your lawn needs between 1 – 1.5 inches of water a week to maintain its health and growth.
 If you look in the forecast and see that it’s not supposed to rain for the next seven days, you should take the time to water your lawn using a sprinkler system. a sprinkler system will soak your whole yard and distribute water so that it can be absorbed into the soil.
-If you’re looking for a good sprinkler system, check out the Rain Bird 32ETI sprinkler system on Amazon.
+If you’re looking for a good sprinkler system, check out the Rain Bird 32ETI sprinkler system.

 Depending on the climate you live in, it’s important to monitor the amount of water your lawn is getting if you want to have a full and luscious lawn.
 A lawn in Arizona or the Midwest will need much more care and watering compared to a lawn in the Northwest or along the East Coast.